API and Financial Aid

 Upon acceptance into your API program, contact your school’s Financial Aid Office.
 Inform them of your study abroad plans and find out their requirements for using your financial aid to pay API.
 Some universities require that API fill out a Consortium Agreement.
 If necessary, provide this to API as soon as possible.

-If you can’t get a preliminary FAVF completed and returned to API by your final payment due date, you must sign up for API’s Alternative Payment Arrangement (APA).
-The APA requires you to submit the APA form and the following payments: the $400 confirmation payment, the $250 security deposit, any additional fees such as housing supplements, a $1000 down payment toward your program balance, and a $150 APA fee.
+*If you can’t get a preliminary FAVF completed and returned to API by your final payment due date, you must sign up for API’s extension plan, Alternative Payment Arrangement (APA).
 You will then have until 30 days prior to your program start date to send payment in full and/or a finalized FAVF.
-Access the APA form on your @api account or open the document attached to the email with your API acceptance statement.
+Access the APA form on your @api account or open the document attached to the email with your API acceptance billing statement.

 Financial Aid Verification Form (FAVF):